+Welcome to the Boston Architectural College!
 You have chosen to start one of the most challenging, professionally and culturally relevant design programs in existence.
-There are triumphs and challenges ahead, and significant demands on your energy, intellect, and attention.
-I have been teaching at the BAC for 17 years and I have taught (literally) thousands of students and taken 120 students abroad.
+There are triumphs and challenges ahead, and significant demands on your energy, intellect and attention.
+I have been teaching at the BAC for over twenty years and I have taught (literally) thousands of students and taken 120 students abroad.
 My passion is for teaching, mentoring, and building community.
-I have been at the BAC since the 20th century, and in that time I have discovered several habits of the successful BAC student, which I offer here as a kind of "to-do list" as you settle into the BAC.
+I actively seek out works of design and processes of design that improve the lives of all involved.
+In my time here, I have discovered several habits of the successful BAC student, which I offer here as a kind of "to-do list" as you settle into the BAC.
 I hope you find it useful.

-You will certainly see me around.
-I tend to be pretty visible on campus.
-Do not hesitate to connect with me to ask questions or share your difficulties, successes, or your suggestions for a better BAC.
+You will certainly see me running around campus.
+I tend to be visible, and around a lot.
+Do not hesitate to connect with me to share difficulties, successes or your suggestions for a better BAC.
 Send me an email if you want to set up an appointment.
 I look forward to meeting you!